madkarmaa/DateTrigger/README.md

     ...DEFAULT_EVENTS,
 };

-// After you're done, pass the object to the EventsHandler class new EventsHandler(myEvents);
+// After you're done, pass the object to the DateTriggerEventsHandler class new DateTriggerEventsHandler(myEvents);
 // That's it!
 ```